Regularization by noise for rough differential equations driven by Gaussian rough paths: Introduction

 In this paper, we want to study a regularization by noise property for the following rough differential equation :

 where $\bw$ is a (weakly) geometric rough path.
 We intend to show that under suitable conditions on $\sigma$ and $\bw$ this equation is wellposed when $b$ has (very) poor regularity properties.

 This phenomenon of regularization by noise is now well-studied in several situations.
 A lot of work has been devoted to the additive case $\sigma\equiv 1$ and for several kind of processes.
 One can think of the seminal work of \cite{veretennikovStrongSolutionsExplicit1981,krylovStrongSolutionsStochastic2005} for strong solutions of this equation when $w$ is a Brownian motion.
-In this additive case and when $w$ is a Brownian motion, Davie \cite{davieUniquenessSolutionsStochastic2007} exhibit a new and stronger notion of uniqueness and proved that the previous equation has a strong solution and enjoys "path-by-path" uniqueness whenever $b\in L^\infty(\RR^d)$, whereas standard theory and counterexample require $b$ to be Lipschitz continuous.
+In this additive case and when $w$ is a Brownian motion, Davie \cite{davieUniquenessSolutionsStochastic2007} exhibits a new and stronger notion of uniqueness and proved that the previous equation has a strong solution and enjoys "path-by-path" uniqueness whenever $b\in L^\infty(\RR^d)$, whereas standard theory (with supporting counterexamples) requires $b$ to be Lipschitz continuous.
 One can consult \cite{shaposhnikovPathwiseVsPathbypath2020} for a deep discussion about notions of solutions in the additive case.

 Since then, Davie's work has led to a certain number of results in several directions which are usually done in the additive cases.
 One can take $w$ to be a more general stochastic process and still has (even better) regularization by noise phenomenon.
 For example one can consider $w$ to be a fractional Brownian motion \cite{catellierAveragingIrregularCurves2016}, a L\'evy process, see \cite{priolaDavieUniquenessDegenerate2020,athreyaStrongExistenceUniqueness2020} and the references therein, or a more general stochastic process \cite{gerencserRegularisationRegularNoise2022a,harangRegularizationODEsPerturbed2021,duboscqStochasticRegularizationEffects2016}.
 In a more general context some similar results when $w$ is non random and as general as possible can be exhibited \cite{galeatiNoiselessRegularisationNoise2021,catellierAveragingIrregularCurves2016} and \cite{galeatiPrevalenceRhoIrregularity2020,romitoAnotherNotionIrregularity2022}.
 This phenomenon of regularization by noise in a path-by-path manner was also study in other kind of problems, such as SPDEs \cite{catellierPathwiseRegularizationStochastic2021,choukNonlinearPDEsModulated2015a,choukNonlinearPDEsModulated2014,choukPathbypathRegularizationNoise2019,athreyaWellposednessStochasticHeat2022,catellierRoughLinearTransport2016}, mean field differential equations \cite{galeatiDistributionDependentSDEs2021,bauerStrongSolutionsMeanfield2018}, and in a mixed additive/multiplicative setting \cite{bechtoldWeakSolutionsSingular2022a,galeatiRegularizationMultiplicativeSDEs2020}.